Praia do Guincho: Access

-The beach is easy to access with lots of parking options available nearby.
-The closest parking is paid, located on the north end of the beach and has a path leading straight onto the beach and the local beach bar.
+The beach is easy to access with local bus number 15 (from Cascais) serving the beach.
+The closest parking requires payment in Summer.
+There are 500 spaces located on the north end of the beach and has a path leading straight onto the beach and the local beach bar.
 Free parking options are also available on the southern end of the beach, but require two to five minutes of walking.
 Some paid parkings are disabled and become free during winter season.
 During tourist season, cars frequently park along the main road.